wickerwaka/Arcade-IremM92_MiSTer/docs/obj_process.md

 31,40,33 hfp, hsync, hbp
 hpulse on 20th hsync clk, every 4 clocks: read from 0xf000, row scroll 1-3. the sync ends

+## Colors
+System supports a basic palette of 2048 colors.
+4 bits from obj or tile data, and 7 bits set on a per-tile or per-obj basis.
+Colors are copied from the buffer to palette memory as part of the GA21 transfer process.
+Only 1024 colors are transferred each time, the lower or upper 1024 destination colors are selected using the `0x0100` bit of the `0xf9004` register.

+An additional 2048 colors are available for use in two ways.
+If object priority is disabled by clearing `VID_CTRL13` then the object priority bit is used to select this set of 2048 colors.
+Which set the playfield uses depends on the value of `VID_CTRL14`.
+GA21 transfers colors to this region when the `0x0200` bit of the `0xf9004` register is set.

+Finally a separate bank of 4096 colors can be selected using `VID_CTRL15`.
+GA21 transfers colors to this region when the `0x0400` bit of the `0xf9004` register is set.